donbuehl/zsh-unraid/README.md

 - `cdplugincode <plugin_name>`: Change directly to the plugin's code directory

 ### System Information
-- `unraid_info`: Display a summary of unRAID system information
+- `unraid_info`: Display a summary of Unraid system information

 ## Notes

 - Some features may require additional plugins or configurations on your unRAID system.
-- This plugin is designed to work with unRAID 6.x and later versions.
+- This plugin is designed to work with Unraid 6.x and later versions.
 - Always exercise caution when using commands that modify your array or system configuration.

 ## Contributing